 The star’s Hindu name is Angiras, after a Vedic sage mentioned by some sources as one of the Saptarishi (seven rishis or sages).
 Angiras was said to teach divine knowledge and mediate between gods and humans.
 He was considered to be the first of the fire gods, or Agni-devas.

-In the Arabic-speaking world, Alioth, Mizar and Alkaid (the stars of the Great Bear’s tail) represented mourners gathered around a bier marked by Megrez, Phecda, Dubhe and Merak (the stars of the Big Dipper’s bowl).
-The constellation represented a funeral procession, with Alioth, Mizar and Alkaid representing the children of Al Na’ash, who was murdered by Al Jadi, represented by Polaris.
-The slow motion of the Big Dipper stars around the north celestial pole represented the children of the murdered man circling the murderer, wanting vengeance.
+In the Arabic-speaking world, Alioth, Mizar and Alkaid (the stars of the Great Bear‘s tail) represented mourners gathered around a bier marked by Megrez, Phecda, Dubhe and Merak (the stars of the Big Dipper’s bowl).
+The constellation represented a funeral procession, with Alioth, Mizar and Alkaid representing the children of Al Na’ash, who met his end at the hands of Al Jadi, represented by Polaris.
+The slow motion of the Big Dipper stars around the north celestial pole represented the children of Al Na’ash circling Al Jadi, wanting vengeance.

 Alioth is very easy to find because it is part of one of the best known asterisms in the night sky.
 It is the third star of the Big Dipper‘s handle, closest to the bowl, and noticeably brighter than most of its neighbours.